-Figure 1 Atlantic salmon in Subdivision 32 (Gulf of Finland).
-Smolt production in Subdivision 32 in relation to the potential smolt production. (a; top) Seven Estonian mixed salmon stocks.
-The results are based on monitored parr densities and expert judgement. (b; middle): Mixed salmon stocks of Russia (river Luga) and Finland (river Kymijoki).
-The results are based on monitored parr densities and expert judgement. (c; bottom): The three wild salmon stocks.
+Figure 2 Atlantic salmon in Subdivision 32 (Gulf of Finland).
+Smolt production in Subdivision 32 in relation to the potential smolt production in three wild (a and b) and seven mixed (c and d) Estonian salmon stocks, as well as in mixed salmon stocks of Russia (river Luga) and Finland (river Kymijoki) (e).
 The results are based on monitored parr densities and expert judgement.
-The potential smolt production is calculated only up to the lowermost impassable migration obstacle; many rivers have considerably higher total potential.
-The horizontal lines indicate 50% and 75% PSP.
+The horizontal lines indicate 50% and 75% of the estimated PSPC.